District of Columbia home rule: Retrocession

 The process of uniting the District of Columbia with the State of Maryland is referred to as retrocession.
 The District was originally formed out of parts of both Maryland and Virginia.
 However, the portion ceded by Virginia was returned to that state in 1846; all the land in present-day D.C. was once part of Maryland.
 If both the Congress and the Maryland state legislature agreed, jurisdiction over the District of Columbia could be returned to Maryland, possibly excluding a small tract of land immediately surrounding the United States Capitol, the White House, and the Supreme Court building.
-If the District were returned to Maryland, exclusive jurisdiction over the city by Congress would be terminated.
+If the District were returned to Maryland, exclusive jurisdiction over the district by Congress would be terminated.
 Citizens in D.C. would gain voting representation in Congress as residents of Maryland.
 Potential obstacles to retrocession include the need for approval by the State of Maryland and the preference of many District residents for independent statehood.
 Further, retrocession may require a constitutional amendment as the District's role as the seat of government is mandated by the District Clause of the U.S. Constitution.
 Retrocession could also alter the idea of a separate national capital as envisioned by the U.S. Founding Fathers.

 Statehood

-If the District were to become a state, Congress would no longer have exclusive authority over the city, and residents would have full voting representation in Congress, including the Senate.
+If the District of Columbia were to become a state, Congress would no longer have exclusive authority over the district, and residents would have full voting representation in Congress, including the Senate.
 However, there are some constitutional considerations with any such statehood proposal.
 Article Four of the United States Constitution gives the Congress power to grant statehood; the House of Representatives voted on D.C. statehood in November 1993, and the proposal was defeated by a vote of 277 to 153.
 The House of Representatives again voted on D.C statehood in June 2020 and the proposal passed by a vote of 232 to 180 with the bill moving to the Senate, although it was not passed there.
 Further, like the issue of retrocession, opponents argue that statehood would violate the District Clause of the U.S. Constitution, and erode the principle of a separate federal district as the seat of government.
 D.C. statehood could therefore require a constitutional amendment.